 In very basic terms, how do Google choose who comes up top?

-It decides which sites are most popular for that search term.
+They have a search algorithm and It decides which sites are most popular for that search term.
 It uses over 200 different ways of deciding that, including

 - who has previously searched and what they clicked on

 - does your site have that information on it